-The Nebraska Department of Revenue (DOR) has completed the 2018 Nebraska Tax Burden Study (study).
-While the study was performed in 2021, it utilizes economic data from 2018.
-Consequently, 2018 is used to define the study year.
 The study is composed of three parts.
-The first examines a \$100 million sales and use tax reduction, the second examines a \$100 million individual income tax reduction, and the third section presents a historical analysis of income share, effective tax rate, and income tax burden paid by income group deciles from 2000 through 2018.
+The first examines a \$100 million sales and use tax reduction, the second examines a \$100 million individual income tax reduction, and the third section presents a historical analysis of income share, effective tax rate, and income tax burden paid by income group deciles from 2000 through 2020.
 In the first two sections, the study examines the economic impact of the sales and income tax changes, and the shift of "tax incidence" between income groups.
-Tax incidence is defined as which group of taxpayers ultimately bears the burden of, or has to pay, the tax.
+Tax incidence is defined as which group of taxpayers ultimately bears the burden of, i.e., has to pay, the tax.

 Sales and Use Tax Reduction.
-The study estimates that a hypothetical \$100 million reduction in sales and use tax would result in an \$87.44 million decline in state revenue, due to an expected increase in economic activity.
-The simulation also estimates that personal disposable income would increase \$167.23 million, private investment would increase \$102.15 million, and there would be 1,613 new jobs.
-Because most retail transactions are subject to sales tax, the retail industry would see most of the impact from the decrease in sales and use tax (\$40.84 million in output).
-The burden index (the share of the tax reduction divided by the share of income) for sales and use tax exhibits the slightly regressive nature as income increases.
+The study estimates that a hypothetical \$100 million reduction in sales and use tax would result in an \$84.45 million decline in state revenue, due to an expected increase in economic activity.
+The simulation also estimates that personal disposable income would increase \$179.01 million, private investment would increase \$107.19 million, and there would be 1,258 new jobs.
+Because most retail transactions are subject to sales tax, the retail industry would see most of the impact from the decrease in sales and use tax (\$38.29 million in output).
+The burden index (the share of the tax reduction divided by the share of income) for sales and use tax is slightly regressive, meaning that it decreases as income increases.

 Individual Income Tax Reduction.
-Similarly, the study estimates that a hypothetical \$100 million reduction in individual income tax would result in a \$94.73 million decline in state revenue, due to the expected increase in economic activity.
-The simulation also estimates that personal disposable income would increase \$111.55 million, private investment would increase \$27.17 million, and there would be 1,002 new jobs.
+Similarly, the study estimates that a hypothetical \$100 million reduction in individual income tax would result in a \$93.72 million decline in state revenue, due to an expected increase in economic activity.
+The simulation also estimates that personal disposable income would increase \$114.67 million, private investment would increase \$24.34 million, and there would be 787 new jobs.
 In comparison to the sales and use tax decrease, which results in the retail industry absorbing much of the positive impact, the income tax reduction results in a more even distribution of the impact across all industries.
-The burden index for an individual income tax reduction is progressive in nature - the burden index values ranging from 0.09 for the lowest income group to 1.78 for the second highest income group.
+The burden index for an individual income tax reduction is progressive in nature - the burden index values ranging from 0.15 for the lowest income group to 1.84 for the second highest income group.